 Finally with the move to Edmonton and building a studio/gallery in the backyard (12936 108th Street) Karen has a sacred place in which she can realise her lifelong dream.
 She is now associated with several organisations: VASA (Visual Arts Studio Association), Harcourt House, RAFA (Regroupement artistique francophone de l’Alberta) and SAVA (Société des artistes visuels de l’Alberta) in Edmonton, and FCA (The Federation of Canadian Artists) in Vancouver.

-Karen produces two different blogs.
-“One” discusses religious concepts and ideas supporting general well-being.
-“Different Strokes” lays out the ‘how to’ of techniques and artistic concepts.
-Her newsletter “Creative Pilgrimage” links the two and provides information on upcoming events.
+Karen produces weekly blog “One”.
+Topics range from religious concepts and ideas supporting general well-being to laying out the ‘how to’ in techniques and artistic concepts.
+Her monthly newsletter “Creative Pilgrimage” links her blogs with information on upcoming events.